Tarte Tatin must be one of my favourite desserts of all time: caramelised melt-in-your-mouth apples with a flakey buttery puff pastry. Great recipe!

 Don’t be afraid of the amount of sugar and butter!

-I’ve made a couple of changed to the original recipe.
-In his version, Christophe Michalak calls for 1kg of sugar, 1 kg of butter and 1litre of water for the poaching syrup.
+I’ve made a couple of changes to the original recipe.
+In his version, Christophe Michalak calls for 1kg of sugar, 1 kg of butter and 1 liter of water for the poaching syrup.
 I’ve cut those quantities to 250 g of sugar, 250 g of butter and 350 ml water.
 This is still a lot, but don’t be put off by the amount of butter and sugar required – most of it is in the poaching syrup.
 Although the apples will suck up some of the fat during poaching, most of it doesn’t make it into the final dish.
 The end result is very balanced and not too sweet.

 The second change I made was the oven settings.
 Michalak recommends using the fan oven setting and cooking the tart at 180°C for 30-40min.
 When I use the fan with my oven, my bakes tend to be uneven and burn, so I used my regular settings instead.
-I placed the rack in the bottom part of the oven and baked the pie until the apples had caramelised (in my oven this took about 2h, but this will depend on each oven).
+I placed the rack in the bottom part of the oven and baked the pie until the apples had caramelized (in my oven this took about 2h, but this will depend on each oven).